yochaigal/cairn/wip/2e/equipment.md

 Most items take up one slot, unless otherwise indicated.

 - _Petty_ items do not take up any slots.
 These items are rarely useful mechanically.
-- _Bulky_ items take up two slots.
+- __bulky__ items take up two slots.
 Armor, two-handed weapons, treasure, and some Relics.
 - At the **Warden's** discretion, some smaller items (e.g. a deck of cards, dice) can be _bundled_ with one or more additional items, occupying only one slot.

 ## Currency

 The most common coin is the gold piece (gp).
 - A bag of coins worth less than 100gp is _petty_ and takes no slots.
-- Treasure is highly valuable, usually bulky, and rarely useful beyond its value.
+- Treasure is highly valuable, usually _bulky_, and rarely useful beyond its value.
 It can be a lure, taking PCs to exotic and even dangerous locations, and is often under the protection of intimidating foes.
 - Villages, strongholds, and ports of call will barter and trade based on the local rarity and value of an item or commodity.

 ### Example